 Turning off your Water Main

-We’ve been in the plumbing business for nearly 20 years and we can confidently say that at some point in every home owner’s or home renter’s life, you’ll find yourself in a situation that requires turning off the main water supply to your house.
+We’ve been in the plumbing business for nearly 20 years and we can confidently say that at some point in every home owner’s or home renter’s life, you’ll find yourself in a situation that requires you finding your water main location and turning off the water supply to your house.

 Here’s one tiny piece of knowledge that could save you a whole lot of damage and expense in the event of a plumbing emergency – do you how and where to turn off of the main water supply to your house?